gnairooze/SimpleHooks/README.md

 ---

-## Get Evet Instance Status by Business ID API Endpoint
+## Get Event Instance Status by Business ID API Endpoint

 ### Description
 Returns a brief status of the event instance associated with the provided businessId.
 If no event instance is found, a 404 response is returned.